turnuphosting/turnupsecurityshield/README.md

 This also provides Server Side Bruteforce Protection by Implementing Recaptcha v2 on the server for most login pages of CMS like WordPress without any hassle.

+This is licensed under the GNU General Public License v3.0.

 **Please Note:**
+The command should only be run with caution in a terminal for eg. an SSH terminal.
 TurnUpSecurityShield Server Protection Tools **Generic Version** should only be **installed on fresh or new RHEL-Based Servers** (CentOs, AlmaLinux, etc) **with No Already Installed Panels** (eg. cPanel/WHM, DirectAdmin, CyberPanel, etc).

-Run the command that is based on your current server settings as described in the version listed above.
+Run the command below that is based on your current server settings as described in the version listed above.

 # Run the command below to Install TurnUpSecurityShield Server Protection Tools Generic Version